Terms of Sales

 The Customer agrees to pay the price of any Order placed with the Merchant.

-Any failure to pay will authorize the Merchant to rely on a contractual breach authorizing the termination of the contract, according to the terms provided for in the article “Termination”.
+Any failure to pay will entitle the Merchant to invoke a breach of contract, allowing them to terminate the contract, according to the terms set out in the "Termination" article.

-The customer can pay for their Order by bank card.
+The customer can pay for their order by credit card.

-In the case of a Click & Collect Order withdrawal, the Customer can choose to pay for their Order in Store.
+In the case of a Click & Collect Order, the Customer can choose to pay for their Order in Store.

-Payment of the Order will be required in Euro.
+Payment for the Order will be required, in Euros.

 9.3.
 Bill

-Once payment has been made, the Customer will receive an invoice in their name detailing their Order.
+Once payment has been made, the Customer will receive an invoice made out in their name detailing their Order.

-The Customer accepts that invoices are communicated to him in electronic format, by sending an email and/or by making them available on his Customer Account.
+The Client agrees that invoices will be communicated to him in electronic format, by sending an email and/or by making them available on his Client Account.

-In the event of a material error between the price displayed on the Site and the actual price charged by the Merchant, the Merchant may, after confirmation of the Order, in any case before any actual payment of the price of the Order, contact the Customer to:
+In the event of a material error between the price displayed on the Site and the actual price charged by the Merchant, the Merchant may, after confirmation of the Order, but in any case before any actual payment of the Order price, contact the Customer to:

-- in the event of an actual price lower than the price displayed on the Site: inform the Customer that the price to be paid is in reality lower and that the Customer will be billed at the lower price;
+- in the event of an actual price lower than the price displayed on the Site: inform the Customer that the price to be paid is actually lower and that the Customer will be billed at the lower price;

-- in the event of an actual price higher than the price displayed on the Site: inform the Customer, when the price to be paid is derisory within the meaning of Article 1169 of the Civil Code, that the price to be paid is in reality higher and ask the Customer whether he agrees to pay this actual price or whether he prefers to partially or totally cancel his Order.
+- in the event of an actual price higher than the price displayed on the Site: inform the Customer, when the price to be paid is derisory within the meaning of Article 1169 of the Civil Code, that the price to be paid is actually higher and ask the Customer if he/she accepts to pay this actual price or if he/she prefers to cancel his/her Order in part or in full.

-In any event, if the material error in the price of an Order makes its price ridiculous, the Merchant may request the cancellation of the Order concerned.
+In any event, if a material error in the price of an Order made its price ridiculously low, the Merchant may demand the cancellation of the Order in question.

 11.1.
 Time limit